Last Updated: November, 2021

-In India, coffee is grown in regions that receive 2,500–4,000mm rainfall across more than 100 days, followed by a continuous dry period of a similar duration.
+In India, coffee is grown in regions that receive 2,500-4,000 mm rainfall for more than 100 days, followed by a continuous dry period of a similar duration.
 Coffee growing areas in the country have diverse climatic conditions, which are suitable for the cultivation of different varieties of coffee.
-India is one of the 25 biodiversity hotspots of the world.
-It is home to 331 species of butterflies, followed by amphibians (121), reptiles (157), birds (508), mammals (120).
-In addition, there are a large number of orchids and medicinal and aromatic plants in the country.

 Key Markets and Export Destinations